 - Operators will continue to focus on minimizing AC-to-DC conversions in the network to eliminate the power losses that occur with each conversion.
 Seventy-nine percent of survey participants said this was a focus today, while 85 percent said it will be a focus five years from now.
 DC power systems with AC-to-DC converters offer a minimum number of conversion steps.
-Used in combination with ultra-high-efficient rectifiers (>98% efficiency), these systems are being deployed to minimize power losses in the network.
-Furthermore, leveraging new technologies like intelligent load management provides full visibility to power consumption of individual loads, racks, and the entire site.
-This helps to prevent possible overloads and increases site availability.
-Network providers can also use consumption data at co-location sites for full energy cost control.. - Many operators also expect to deploy "new" cooling techniques, such as economization or free cooling, to combat the expected increase in costs associated with cooling more sites consuming more power.
+Used in combination with ultra-high-efficient rectifiers (>98% efficiency), these systems are being deployed to minimize power losses in the network. - Many operators also expect to deploy "new" cooling techniques, such as economization or free cooling, to combat the expected increase in costs associated with cooling more sites consuming more power.
 While economization has been employed in the data center for years these technologies are now being integrated into base system enclosures that can operate cost-effectively in a wide range of climates.
 In five years, 73 percent of survey respondents expect to be using these technologies compared to 43 percent today. - Upgrades from VRLA to lithium ion batteries also show significant growth.
 Currently, 66 percent of survey participants are upgrading their batteries.
 Five years from now, that number is projected to jump to 81 percent.
 Lithium ion batteries will be an important tool as networks densify to accommodate the shorter distances 5G millimeter waves can travel.
 In fact, the 451 Research report predicts, "this massive densification will potentially require operators to double the number of radio access locations around the globe in the next 10-15 years."
 Lithium ion batteries not only provide much greater power density than VRLA batteries, they have a longer life, reducing service requirements and replacement costs over the life of the battery.